stakater/mto-docs/content/features.md

 Multi Tenant Operator provides multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customized binaries.

-## Caching and Database

-MTO now integrates a dedicated database to streamline resource management.
-Now, all resources managed by MTO are efficiently stored in a Postgres database, enhancing the MTO Console's ability to effortlessly retrieve essential resources for optimal presentation.

-The implementation of this feature is facilitated by the Bootstrap controller, streamlining the deployment process.
-This controller creates the PostgreSQL Database, establishes a service for inter-pod communication, and generates a secret to ensure secure connectivity to the database.

-Furthermore, the introduction of a dedicated cache layer ensures that there is no added burden on the kube API server when responding to MTO Console requests.
-This enhancement not only improves response times but also contributes to a more efficient and responsive resource management system.

 ## Custom Metrics Support

 Multi Tenant Operator now supports custom metrics for templates, template instances and template group instances.